ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

           I didn't have any experience in frontend development, so the frontend courses were eye-opening for me.
           To anyone that's having doubts about this kickstarter traject: go for it!
           I can definitely recommend it!“*
+Johan: *"I'm really eager to learn more about new technologies and this Kickstarter course I followed suits my needs.
+It had challenged me in a good way on both a personal and technical level.
+Ordina really knows how to kick start newcomers into the astonishing world of technology.
+Finally they also encourage you to make the Belgian tech scene great again!"*
 Someone else: “ … “